MENU

 00 Post to Chestertown Spy 1 Homepage Slider Point of View Laura

-The Fourth Satellite By Laura J. Oliver
+The Things You Carry By Laura J. Oliver

-January 25, 2026 by Laura J. Oliver Leave a Comment
+February 1, 2026 by Laura J. Oliver Leave a Comment

 Laura J. Oliver is an award-winning developmental book editor and writing coach, who has taught writing at the University of Maryland and St. John’s College.
 She is the author of The Story Within (Penguin Random House).
 Co-creator of The Writing Intensive at St. John’s College, she is the recipient of a Maryland State Arts Council Individual Artist Award in Fiction, an Anne Arundel County Arts Council Literary Arts Award winner, a two-time Glimmer Train Short Fiction finalist, and her work has been nominated for a Pushcart Prize.
 Her website can be found here.